 "Being sporty helps make up for spending all week behind a desk!"

 At subject choice time

 Though you may not feel comfortable about helping your child with making subject choices, this is a good time to talk over their hopes for the future.

-You don't have to make the decision for them, but ask open-ended questions like:
+You don't have to decide for them, but ask open-ended questions like:

 When your child has friends over

-· Starting a career conversation with your child and their friends can take a lot of pressure out of the situation.
-You can start out by asking your child's friends about their ideas for the future.
-Your child can listen and you can express your ideas to their friends without sounding patronising.
+Starting a career conversation with your child and their friends can take a lot of pressure out of the situation.
+You can start by asking your child's friends about their ideas for the future.
+Your child can listen, and you can express your ideas to their friends without sounding patronising.

 Possible questions you could ask your child's friends?